Daniel-Griffiths/portal-amalgamator/README.md

-# Portal-Amalgamator
+# Portal Amalgamator

+A library to search and amalgamate property information from several property portals.

-Readme coming soon...
+Proper readme coming soon...